intermine/im-docs/docs/system-requirements/software/git.rst

     # get a list of tags
     ~/git/intermine $ git tag -l

+Checkout the correct tag for the InterMine version you want to use.

 ::

     # get the correct version of the InterMine software
     ~/git/intermine $ git checkout tags/<tag_name> -b <branch_name>

-3. Copy in your changes.
+3. Copy in your changes to the InterMine code.

 4. Rebuild JARs locally.

-Run the Maven command `./install` to compile and create the JARs you need to run an InterMine instance.
+Run the Maven task `install` to compile and create the JARs you need to run an InterMine instance.

 ::